Ian-T-Dixon/Disease_Prediction/README.md

 * Along with the updated tables, a new table was created for the Boolean values dataset.
 This tables contains a collumn for the Dieseases, as well as a collumn for each of the different 131 different symptoms.
 ![Boolean_snippet](Images/Boolean_table_example.JPG)

+* Following the creation of the Database, we were able to use SQL alchemy to connect the database directly to our analysis and machine learning models.

 ## Dashboard
 The trained ML model can be deployed to a webpage.
 Using Flask/JavaScript, we can build a simple webpage that will allow the user to input symptoms they are experiencing and view the model's prediction of their illness.
 Recommendations for treatment/precautions can be displayed, based on [symptom_precaution.csv](./Data/symptom_precaution.csv)